Southwest Spine & Sports Interventional Spine and Musculoskeletal Fellowship

 Thank you for your interest in our fellowship!

 Created in 2003, the 12-month fellowship is committed to excellence in intensive clinical and interventional training.
 Our fellows polish clinical evaluation and decision-making skills in spine and general musculoskeletal disorders, as well as acquire competence in fluoroscopy-guided spine interventions (cervical and lumbar).
 Other key elements of the fellowship training include electrodiagnostics, radiographic assessment, musculoskeletal ultrasound (for injection guidance and diagnostics), and business of outpatient practice.

 Southwest Spine and Sports is a dynamic outpatient physiatry group based in beautiful Scottsdale, AZ.
-We also have clinics in Tempe and Glendale.
+We also have a clinic in Tempe.
 Most of the procedures are performed at an affiliated Medicare-certified ambulatory center adjacent to our North Scottsdale office.